oncleben31/home-assistant-config/README.md

 explaining why is doing that way.

 I try to add comments and link with external documentations for each YAML file when needed.

+If you have questions or want to discuss about my configuration, you can reach me on [the HACF network (forum, Discord, GitHub organization, etc...) where we speak French](https://hacf.fr) or on [the official Home Assistant network](https://www.home-assistant.io/).

 ### Devices used